sanjaydinesh19/steganography-project/README.md

 - Data is embedded in the Least Significant Bits of pixel values
 - Works directly on image pixels (RGB channels)
-- Typically uses PNG images (lossless format)
+- Uses PNG images (lossless format)

 ---